QUBIC VIII: Optical design and performance: Optical combiner

 \subsubsection{Component sizes}

 { }

-Minimum component and aperture sizes are calculated by physical optics (PO) propagation of beams to different planes in the instrument using either the industry-standard software GRASP\footnote{\url{https://www.ticra.com/software/grasp/}} or our in-house software MODAL \cite{GradzielSPIE2007}.
-We then use footprint diagrams ($e.g.$ Fig.~\ref{footprint}) at the component of interest or reconstruct three-dimensional beams from their edges calculated at a series of planes throughout the instrument (Fig.~\ref{3DBeams}, and see also Gayer et al. \cite{GayerSPIE2016}).
-The edge is defined as either the points at which the beam intensity has dropped to a certain level or, for the more complex beam shapes close to focus or of multimode beams, we use encircled energy.
+Minimum component and aperture sizes are calculated by PO propagation of beams to different planes in the instrument using either the industry-standard software \swname{GRASP}\footnote{\url{https://www.ticra.com/software/grasp/}} or our in-house software \swname{MODAL} \cite{GradzielSPIE2007}.
+We then use footprint diagrams ($e.g.$ figure~\ref{footprint}) at the component of interest or reconstruct three-dimensional beams from their edges calculated at a series of planes throughout the instrument (figure~\ref{3DBeams}, and see also Gayer \textit{et al.} \cite{GayerSPIE2016}).
+The edge is defined as either the points at which the beam intensity has dropped to a certain level or, for the more complex beam shapes close to focus or for the multimode beams in the higher band, we use encircled energy.
 The beam edges can be imported into a CAD model of the system to aid in its design.
+The wider beams in the lower band determined the minimum component sizes.